06 Jul Instilling a growth mindset in kids

 Growth mindset for kids

-When someone develops a growth mindset as a 6-9-year-old, they will practice applying it in everything they do.
+When someone develops a growth mindset in their formative years, they will practice applying it in everything they do.
 Through secondary school, they will question actions that others might be peer-pressured into.
 They will not be deterred by distractions, bad feedback or challenges.
 They take it all in their stride.
 By the time they come to choosing their career path, they will be perfectly placed to intentionally consider options and move forward.
 They will know how to assess their own strengths and weaknesses and put in place what they need to in order to improve and grow.

 What do you think?
 Have you adopted this method in your parenting or teaching?